 With a relaxed charm and engaging spirit, there’s a host of wonderful things to do in Cádiz, Spain.
 Find local bars, top attractions, and beautiful squares in this gleaming island city in Andalucía.

-Cádiz is an island city in Spain, a medieval fortress surrounded on all sides by the Atlantic Ocean.
 Now heading into its fourth millennium, an influx of wealth from the Americas in the 18th century gave the city the bleached-white gleam it has today.

 As one of the 10 previous capitals before Madrid (see our guide – things to do in Madrid) eventually took over, Cádiz is tall, grand and graceful.
-Modern, yet old.
-Clean shiny streets and ancient stone quarters accommodate a host of wonderful things to do in Cádiz.

 Cádiz doesn’t have the pull of Andalucía’s capital Seville, nor the historic fascination of Córdoba.
-But, perhaps the allure of Cádiz is more appealing.
-It’s for astute travellers, who know a good thing when they find it.

 cadiz spain

-BEST THINGS TO DO IN CÁDIZ, SPAIN
+TOP THINGS TO DO IN CÁDIZ

-1 – CATEDRAL DE CÁDIZ
+1. CATEDRAL DE CÁDIZ

 Built with American cash which eventually ran out in 1792, this hulking church dominates the city from most angles.
 It’s not quite finished and a little patchy in places, which only adds to its colossal charm.